 Small investors pile in

 Perhaps the most interesting point to come out of this report is the rapid growth of investors in the market.
 The percentage of investors increased by 7.5pc in Q2 alone, to 24pc of buyers, 74pc of whom were cash-buyers.
-In Barcelona, investors are now 32pc of the market.
+When it comes to property for sale in Barcelona, investors are now 32pc of the market.

 Investors are attracted by prices that are starting to look like bargains.
 More than half of sales in Spain’s principal cities, with the exception of Barcelona, were under €100,000.
 In Barcelona, half of sales were under €150,000.
 In the boom, the figure for Barcelona would likely have been more than €300,000.